Skip to content

 Grief is a normal and natural response to loss.
 There is no ‘right’ way to grieve and there is no time frame - it shows up differently for everyone and evolves over time.

-We tend to think grief means sadness and missing a person, and while this might be true, it’s often more complex and can lead to a whole array of feelings such as anger, anxiety, numbness and guilt.
+We tend to think grief is about sadness and missing a person, but it’s often more complex.
+It can lead to a whole array of feelings and responses.
+For some people it can be overwhelmingly emotional, while others may feel disconnected and numb.

-It can impact other areas of our life too, like our daily routines, our relationships, our self-esteem, our finances, and our perspective of the world.
+Grief can impact our daily routines, our relationships, our identity, and our whole perspective of the world.
 Many people feel that ‘everything changes’ after they experience a significant bereavement.

 • Sadness